udevbe/westford/README.md

 Westford
 =====================

-A Wayland OpenGL compositor written in Java.
+A Wayland compositor written in Kotlin.

 This is a work in progress and not ready for day to day use, however certain features like client movement and render output on X are considered ready.

-Javadoc
+KDoc
 =======
 Not available yet.

 Building
 ========
 Prerequisites:
-- maven
+- gradle
 - cmake
 - docker (optional, needed for build-in cross compilation)

-Run `mvn package` in the root of the project.
+Run `gradle build` in the root of the project.
 Westford is still under heavy development, so occasionally tests might fail.
 If this is the case you can run the build with `gradle build -x test`.